dalgona coffee

 Due to the lack of oils, only coffee made by spray drying is suitable for making whipped coffees.
 Think of making a meringue foam out of egg whites or egg yolks.

-To achieve stiff peaks, the egg whites should be free of any yolk fats that can interfere with this process by bonding with the proteins (therefore preventing the proteins from sticking with each other).
-This interference by fat can make it difficult for a stable foam to form.
+To achieve stiff peaks, the egg whites should be free of any yolk fats that can interfere with this process by bonding with the proteins (preventing the proteins from sticking with each other).
+Fat interference can make it difficult for a stable foam to form.

-If you want to learn more about these methods and how they affect the final result, check this post.
+This post explains these methods and how they affect the final result.

-• In freeze-drying, the coffee extract is frozen to about – 40°C and cut into granules.
+- In freeze-drying, the coffee extract is frozen to about -40 °C and cut into granules.
 The frozen granules are then dried at low temperatures and under a vacuum.
-The quality of the aroma and flavor are protected by the very low temperature and gentle drying conditions2.
+The very low temperature and gentle drying conditions protect the quality of the aroma and flavour 2.

-• Freeze- drying might be preserving better the coffee aromatics, but that also means that oils are also part of the coffee chemical composition.
+- Freeze-drying might better preserve the coffee aromatics, but that also means that oils are part of the coffee’s chemical composition.

-• The presence of coffee oil, which is a hydrophobic (water-hating) agent at this stage, can quickly stimulate and speed up the collapse of the foaming process, by breaking down the holding forces between air, liquid and solid in the foam, which leads to a much lighter and not so stable foam.
+- The presence of coffee oil, which is a hydrophobic (water-hating) agent at this stage, can quickly stimulate and speed up the collapse of the foaming process by breaking down the holding forces between air, liquid, and solid in the foam, leading to a much lighter and less stable foam.

 Spray-Drying Steps